 You’ll see plethora of some remarkable murals and random tags and scribbles while wondering around the city.
 Our personal recommendations are: the huge art work of Aryz next to Av.
 Liberdade, Fado Vadio mural in the Mouraria neighbourhood next to Escadinhas de São Cristovão, a great piece at the corner of Rua da Vinha and Calçada do Tijolo streets in the Bairro Alto district, home to many other amazing murals.

 To get more inspiration and tips on where to go for street-art hunting in Lisbon, check this piece written by Rachel Dixon, or this one by Kathrine Ophshaug Bakke.
-If you’re interested in taking a guided Lisbon Graffiti Tour, you might like to read this article to see what to expect.
-To see the map of street art locations in Lisbon, we recommend reading this post.

 Spend a day in the Alfama